nauam/nauam.github.com/docs/en/user-guide/job-options.md

 Clicking the "edit" link opens a new form that lets you modify all aspects of that option.

-Options can also be defined as part of a _job_ definition and later loaded to the QW Control server.
-See [job-xml](/en/user-guide/document-format-reference/job-v20.md) and [job-yaml](/en/user-guide/document-format-reference/job-yaml-v12.md) ands [rd _jobs_](/en/https://qwsoftware.github.io/qwcontrol-cli/commands/#jobs) pages if you prefer using an textual _Job_ definition.
+Options can also be defined as part of a _job_ definition and later loaded to the server.
+See [job-xml](/en/user-guide/document-format-reference/job-v20.md) and [job-yaml](/en/user-guide/document-format-reference/job-yaml-v12.md) ands [rd _jobs_](/en/https://qwsoftware.github.io/cli/commands/#jobs) pages if you prefer using an textual _Job_ definition.

 ## Defining an option